Optimal estimation in private distributed functional data analysis: Technical details for Section

 and

-it holds that the value of $b_s^t$ should be shared across all iterations, i.e.~$(b_s^t)^* = n_s/T$ to maximise the lower bound.
+it holds that the value of $b_s^t$ should be shared across all iterations, i.e.~$(b_s^t)^* = n_s/T$ to maximize the lower bound.
 The second part is a direct calculation from the first part. \end{proof}

 \begin{proposition} Denote $\mathcal{P}_X$ the class of sampling distributions satisfying Assumption \ref{a_sample} and $\mathcal{P}_Y$ the class of distributions for noisy observations satisfying Assumptions \ref{a_model}.
 Let $r_0 >0$ be the number solving the equation $r^{2\alpha+2} = \sum_{s=1}^S\sum_{t=1}^T \{(b_s^t)^{2}m\epsilon_s^2 \wedge rb^t_sm\}$.
 Suppose that $\delta_s \sqrt{\log(1/\delta_s)} \lesssim r_0^{-1}m^{-3}\epsilon_s^2$ for any $s \in [S]$, then it holds that